 (b) The foods synthesized by plants is stored as __________.

 (c) In photosynthesis solar energy is absorbed by the pigment called _________.

 (d) During photosynthesis plants take in _________ and release _________ gas.

 Q7.
 Name the following:

-(i) A parasitic plant with a yellow, slender, tubular stem.
+(i) A parasitic plant with yellow, slender and branched stem.

 Ans: Cuscuta Cuscuta